tldr-pages/tldr/pages/common/astyle.md

 # astyle

 > Source code indenter, formatter, and beautifier for the C, C++, C# and Java programming languages.
-> A copy of the original file is created with an .orig appended to the original file name.
+> A copy of the original file is created with an dot orig appended to the original file name.

 - Apply default style, 4 spaces per indent and no formatting changes: